chulminy/CIVE497-CIVE700/task/task6/README.md

 ## Problem 5 (Challenging): Hough Transform & Image Overlay (25 points)

-This problem is to write your own program that extracts a booklet image from an image provided and overlay the image into the white board.
-The height of the image should be placed at the width of the board.
+This problem is to write your own program that extracts a booklet image from an image provided and overlay the extracted image into the white board.
+Note the height of the booklet image should be placed at the width of the board.

 Here is a sample demo.

 [![](http://img.youtube.com/vi/JVAoPLohA-8/0.jpg)](https://youtu.be/JVAoPLohA-8)

-A sample code is provided.
+Your goal is to write your own `fun_prob5` function.
+A sample code is provided in [**problem5**](problem5).
 You can reuse any code that you wrote for solving Problem 4 in Task 6 or Problem 5 or 6 in Task 5.

 ## Submission of Your Work
 * **YOU MUST INCLUDE YOUR RESULTING GRAPHS OR IMAGES INTO YOUR REPORT**